| CUSTOM WORK GALLERY - PROTOTYPE LOADERS | ||

 Shocker video trial 3: 25-bps

-Other trials were made but they're more or less the same, so I don't bother to post them.
-At this initial point I feared the loader was capped at this speed at it's current state, however I fortunately found evidence to the contrary.
-I tested this marker afterwards and deduced it was able to completely cycle only at about 39 milliseconds using the settings I was using, which led to the top speed of 25-bps that was observed (please note I'm assuming reasonable margin for error in my cycling speed test).
-The video was limiting the firing speed, not the loader.
+Other trials were made but they're more or less the same result.
+At this initial point, I feared the loader was capped at this speed; however I fortunately found evidence to the contrary.
+I tested this marker afterwards and deduced it was able to completely cycle at about 39 milliseconds per shot, which leads to the speed of 25-bps seen in the video. (please note I'm assuming reasonable margin for error in my cycling speed test).

 Nerve video trial 1: 24-bps

 I will make more trial videos as I refine the design further, and examine the raw data from these tests.
-The most important thing on my side was that these trials allowed me to form a psychological connection between facts I knew from pressure testing and their actual, practical causality when actually put into use.
+The most important thing on my side was that these trials allowed me to form a psychological connection between facts I knew from pressure testing and their actual, practical causality when put into use.
 I will use this new connection to deduce trends used in other markers, and try to optimize the cycling time further without massively compromising velocity (I want to fire as fast as possible using unbalanced settings if necessary, but that's definitely not practical...but then again shooting as fast as possible isn't practical either...I digress).

 Update January 17: (2007)

 I've made some small refinements to some moving parts to the loader, and as a result I needed to test them out to see what differences occur higher-up in the system.
 Although I should use a Shocker for testing just because I've used it so heavily with the previous tests, I decided to try these trials with one of my Ions.
 The reasoning for this is because I've compared the cycling times of a basic Ion to that of a Shocker, and an Ion equipped with a QEV tends to cycle slightly faster overall.
-It's just a factor of the design.
+It's just a factor of the QEV design.

 Some tweaking was needed to find the correct balance between dwell and input pressure.
 Normally (in a marker other than an Ion), one would be able to increase the input pressure to compensate for the drop in dwell time, but due to how the Ion solenoid fires this would actually slow the performance since a higher pressure equates more force needed to actuate the solenoid.
 This in turn leads to a longer dwell setting to achieve the same firing performance.
 This particular marker didn't enjoy being set to less than 10-ms dwell, as you can see in the first video below (balls roll out the barrel due to short-stroking).

-Ion video trial 1: 25-28 bps
+Ion video trial 1: 25-28 bps (dwell 10-ms)

-Ion video trial 2: 27-34 bps
+Ion video trial 2: 27-34 bps (dwell 13-ms)

 Here's a graph of the firing speed for the second (faster) video, based on an average between every two shots: